Join for FREE

 Pelagic when not breeding and rarely seen from shore, only seen on land after being storm-driven.

 Breeds colonially in burrows and rock crevices.
-1 white egg is laid.
+A single white egg is laid.
 Nocturnal when visiting nest.

 The diet includes plankton taken from the sea's surface.